Tell es-Sakan: Canaanite city (2600–2250 BCE)

-A decorated bone handle discovered at Tell es-Sakan on display at the Institut du Monde Arabe in 2025.
+A decorated bone handle discovered at Tell es-Sakan was displayed at the Institut du Monde Arabe as part of the Saved Treasures of Gaza: 5000 Years of History exhibition in 2025.
 The handle was found during the excavations and associated with the Canaanite city.

 The Egyptian colonial domain in the region eventually disappeared, and the site lay abandoned for several centuries.
 Consequently, there were very few active settlements in the southern coastal area during the Early Bronze Age II.
 Around 2600 BCE, during the Early Bronze Age III period and near the beginning of the Egyptian Fourth Dynasty, the Canaanites reoccupied the site.
 They created a new fortified city that served as a capital.
 At this point the Wadi Ghazzeh formed a natural border between Canaan and Egypt.
 The earliest phases from the reoccupation of the site were found in "Sounding C"; pottery vessels recovered from this area were Canaanite in style, and similar to pottery found at Tel Yarmuth dating from the Early Bronze Age IIIA.

 De Miroschedji and Sadeq described Tell es-Sakan as having "both a strong local particularism and close ties with the sites of inner Canaan".
 The walls enclosing the settlement at that time were 7.8 m thick and built of sun-dried mud bricks – larger than the walls of the Egyptian settlement.
 Based on the size of the defences, Tell es-Sakan was a major Canaanite settlement.
 As well as the fortification, the archaeologists found a residential area with buildings surviving in parts to a height of nearly 2 m.

 The walls and floors were limewashed.
 Despite the discovery of multiple buildings, only one doorway was found, which suggests that these structures typically had entrances above ground-floor level.
-The excavators noted that "The overlapping of dwellings ... implies a high degree of urbanization".
+The excavators noted that "The overlapping of dwellings ... implies a high degree of urbanization" ("L'imbrication des habitations ... elle suppose un fort degré d'urbanisation").
 At the edge of the excavated area was the corner of a building; though this was not excavated to determine its use, the thickness of the walls may indicate that it was a public building rather than a house.